openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 | - |
 | |

 **Resolve** represents your character’s ability to resist mental domination and stand brave in the face of danger.
-Enemies who wish to magically charm you, deceive you with illusions, or frighten you must target your resolve.
+Enemies who wish to supernaturally charm you, deceive you with illusions, or frighten you must target your resolve.

 <div class="table-no-body table-no-stripes table-even-header"></div>
 | Hit Points = 2 x (Fortitude + Presence + Will) + 10 |